Screenshot 2022-04-19 at 23.13.19

 • Discoverability: Makes it easier for passengers to find and book tickets in apps they already choose and use

-In total, some 70 transit agencies in five countries around the world are now operating some form of Practical MaaS, with many more currently preparing to launch.
+In total, some 50 transit agencies around the world are now operating some form of Practical MaaS, with many more currently preparing to launch.

 To find out more about how Masabi can help your agency deliver a practical MaaS solution within weeks, get in touch: contact@masabi.com